What to Do if You Were Charged with DUI as an Out-of-State Driver in Utah

 This may seem like a strange punishment, especially if you do not have a Utah drivers’ license.
 First, Utah cannot reach beyond its borders to interfere with other states’ drivers’ licenses.
 However, Utah can revoke your ability to drive in Utah, making it difficult to drive to court, see family, or drive to work if you must cross into Utah to do so.
 On top of this, other states may suspend your drivers’ license based on a Utah DUI conviction.

 Many states require their drivers to report any out-of-state license suspensions, and certain traffic or criminal offenses.
 This almost always includes reporting DUI and DUI-based license suspensions from other states.
 Usually, states will revoke your home drivers’ license based on a DUI conviction in another state.
 However, because DUI laws vary from state to state, states may only suspend you based on their statute, as it compares to Utah’s.
 This means that if your state’s “legal limit” is .08%, a conviction under Utah’s future .05% limit may not stick at home, and any Utah suspension for 4 months may be reduced to a lesser suspension at home if your state has a shorter suspension period.
 Talk to an attorney about how a Utah DUI conviction may affect your home state’s drivers’ license and other privileges.

 Salt Lake City DUI Defense Lawyer

-Darwin Overson of Overson Law has decades of experience working as a Salt Lake City DUI lawyer.
+Darwin Overson of Overson Law has decades of experience working as a Utah DUI attorney.
 For a free consultation on your Utah DUI case, even if you are from another state, call (801) 758-2287 today.